In an emergency, how would you pick the best tow truck to help you?

 - Look for reviews on sites like Yellowpages, Angieslist, Yelp, Google, and Yahoo.
 People just like you have used the towing service and left honest reviews of them on these websites.
 Take your time and read some reviews.
 You might want to focus only on 4 or 5-star customer service ratings.

-- Pick an annual service like AAA so that you’re already set.
+- Pick an annual service so that you’re already set.

 The last time you thought about hiring a tow truck was probably during an emergency or another mishap.
 If you wait until you face your next disaster to do some tow truck research, you’ll wind up having to decide under duress.
 So do the research and find a reliable tow truck operation now.
 Yes, it might take some time, but it’ll pay off the next time you’re faced with car troubles.